AngularAgility/AngularAgility/README.md

 witout having to dive into the form object model and manually construct basic messages for each field.

 This is where Form Extensions comes in.
 It will:
-* Drastically reduce the amount of boilerplate, repetitive, error-prone HTML required to produce forms and validation messages.
+* Drastically reduce the amount of boilerplate, repetitive, error-prone HTML required to produce forms, labels and validation messages.
-* Automatically generate Angular.js fields for use in form validation AND their error messages
+* Automatically generate Angular.js fields for use in form validation, their error messages AND labels.
 * Form extensions programatically extends forms at myForm.$aaFormExtensions = {...}
 * Code is cleaner and easier to read.
 Form Extensions is DSL that distills your HTML down to only what is required.
 * Feel free to use full blown markup whenever you want complete control.